Warning: Disconnect power before servicing.

 Frequently Asked Questions

-How do I clean the condensate trap on a Lennox SL280V furnace?
+How do I clean the condensate trap on a Lennox SL280V?

-Why does my Lennox furnace show E223 every fall but works fine once the season starts?
+Why does my Lennox furnace show E223 every fall but works fine after a few days?

 Can low gas pressure cause E223 on a Lennox furnace?

-How do I know if the Lennox SL280V condensate trap needs replacement versus just cleaning?
+How do I know if the condensate trap needs replacement vs just cleaning?

 Related Lennox Furnace Error Codes